Tutorials > Flight endurance

 |AMR 26||30||500||Casual||14.2||35.2||Too much tank - 250 mL would be better.|

 With the Pulse 125 I used the provided tank; with the others I chose my own.
-Up to now I have given only the most cursory thought to choice of gas tank size, trying to match it to engine size.
-With this data on hand I will choose my next more carefully.
+Before the Cessna 150 I had given only a passing thought to choice of gas tank size, trying to match it to engine size.
+This data now helps me choose more carefully.

 Regarding the onboard batteries I'm on uncertain ground; I don't have any real understanding of how flying style affects battery drain.
 I would tend to think that aerobatic flight tends to use more power than casual flying and larger engines would tend to use more power than smaller ones, but I make no assumptions.
 I'm pretty sure that very large planes (beyond 50cc) that use multiple servos per control would use more power, but I don't have any planes like that.

-The biggest difference between gas and battery capacity is pretty obvious - more gas gets added after each flight, but for most people (myself included) the battery is only recharged after the flying is done for the day.
+The biggest difference between gas and battery capacity is pretty obvious - the tanks is easily filled from the jug, but many people (myself included) the battery is only recharged after the flying is done for the day.

 This data is also gathered in two steps.
 First, the battery capacity is noted for each plane.
 Second, the battery is charged after each day at the field and the capacity returned to the battery is divided into the number of mintues flow (mAh/m).
 For self-draining battery technologies like NiCd and MiMH it's important to charge the plane as soon as possible for an accurate reading.
 With chemistries like LiFePO4 and A123, it's not crucial.